Ronnie Susan Walker MS, LCPC

 John L. McIntosh, Ph.D., is a well-known author and researcher in the field of suicidology, and a pioneer in the field of suicide postvention.
 He has contributed to eight books on suicide, including the seminal book: “Grief After Suicide: Understanding the Consequences and Caring for the Survivors.”
 He is Professor Emeritus of Psychology at Indiana University – South Bend, and Past-President of the American Association of Suicidology.
 (Louisville, KY)

-Donna Soule lost her son, Jonathan, in 2009, and was one of the first members of the Alliance of Hope forum.
+Donna Soule lost her son, Jonathan, in 2009.
+She was one of the first members of the Alliance of Hope forum.
 She has a degree in Psychology and did psychiatric research at Texas Research Institute of Mental Sciences.
 She has worked with children with neuropsychological disabilities and in school health.
 Since Jonathan died, she and her beautiful Golden Retriever, Yuki, provide dog therapy sessions at psychiatric hospitals.
+(Cabin John, MD)

 Ronnie Susan Walker MS, LCPC

 Ronnie Walker MS LCPC, Alliance of Hope founder, is a licensed clinical mental health counselor with extensive training in trauma and loss.
 After losing her stepson to suicide in 1995, she recognized a void in accessible, quality support for the bereaved.
+She founded the Alliance of Hope in 2008.
 Her vision is that no suicide loss survivor goes without support.
 (Evanston, IL)

 Friends of the Alliance of Hope